JosephAshworth/the-bare-basics-of-ai-a-modular-learning-toolkit/README.md

    ```bash
    npm run start:frontend
    ```

-   If it is the first time running, node_modules will be installed for React to work.

    This should open the application in your browser.
 If not, navigate to the 'local' port shown in the terminal, which is usually: